pmean/build-website/text/06/SlashAndBurn-06.md

 with the interaction was not.<U+FFFD> So is it okay, I was asked to include the interaction in the final model but not the non-significant main effects?

-First, I need to comment on the \"slash and burn\"<U+FFFD> model building practice that this person is using.
-A recent posting to the [MedStats](../category/InterestingWebsites.html#MeStXx) email discussion group outlines problems with this approach (although it does not use the term \"slash and burn\").
-The person who adopts a \"slash and burn\" approach to models has a parsimonious intent.
+First, I need to comment on the "slash and burn"<U+FFFD> model building practice that this person is using.
+A recent posting to the [MedStats](../category/InterestingWebsites.html#MeStXx) email discussion group outlines problems with this approach (although it does not use the term "slash and burn").
+The person who adopts a "slash and burn" approach to models has a parsimonious intent.
 He/she wants to use as few degrees of freedom as possible in the final statistical model and one way to do this is to strip out anything that has an insignificant p-value.
-The ideal in the \"slash and burn\" world is a model where every single p-value is smaller than 0.05.
+The ideal in the "slash and burn" world is a model where every single p-value is smaller than 0.05.

-I\'ve done my share of \"slash and burn\" in the past, but as more research is being done, there is increasing evidence that these parsimonious models do not perform as well as expected.
-The \"slash and burn\" model is not too dissimilar from automated approaches like stepwise regression and appear to have many of the same flaws.
+I've done my share of "slash and burn" in the past, but as more research is being done, there is increasing evidence that these parsimonious models do not perform as well as expected.
+The "slash and burn" model is not too dissimilar from automated approaches like stepwise regression and appear to have many of the same flaws.
 I want to summarize these criticisms (Frank Harrell has some very interesting research in this arena), but I have not had the time to do this well.
-One reason I wanted to write up a description of the propensity score model (see my other weblog entry for June 26, 2006) is that it offers a different approach to \"slash and burn.\"
+One reason I wanted to write up a description of the propensity score model (see my other weblog entry for June 26, 2006) is that it offers a different approach to "slash and burn."

-Other ideas worth considering are setting up models based on your initial understanding of the problem and if something that you expected to be highly significant turns out not so, maybe it isn\'t so terrible to still include it in the final model.
+Other ideas worth considering are setting up models based on your initial understanding of the problem and if something that you expected to be highly significant turns out not so, maybe it isn't so terrible to still include it in the final model.
 You should also consider including or excluding terms from the model based on considerations other than the p-value.
 If a covariate has a very limited range, for